Difference Between Cargo and Freight Forwarder Insurance

 Cargo insurance protects the value of cargo from unpredictable situations during transportation.
 The insurance can be purchased to cover the cargo movement through any transport – ship, flight, truck or train.

-Businesses and personal individuals can purchase the insurance to protect their goods or valuables.
-The insurance cover begins when cargo is loaded to unloaded from point A to B. It is the best financial protection to cover a range of unpredictable events.
+Businesses and personal individuals can purchase cargo insurance to protect their goods or valuables.
+The insurance coverage begins when cargo is loaded and unloaded from point A to point B. It is the best financial protection to cover a range of unpredictable events.

 Cargo Insurance Cover

 Cargo insurance coverage includes various situations that lead to damage or loss of cargo.
 Therefore, the following are the main insurance covers:

 General Average: A ship may have to declare a general average when it faces an unrecoverable situation and must sacrifice the vessel and the cargo.
 The General Average is declared, and every cargo owner will be responsible and have the duty to divide the cost of damage or losses due to the unfortunate situation.

 Marine cargo insurance will help settle the portion of the policyholder’s general average expense.

 Damage: the insurance will cover cargo damage caused by loading/offloading, weather damage, transport collisions or sudden fires.
 The cargo can be ruined due to the damage and may not be profitable.

 The insurance will reimburse the cost of repair or replacement at market value.

 Loss: There is always a chance the cargo may be lost due to sudden reasons.
 The reasons can include rough weather (especially in the sea), handling errors (the shipment doesn’t get loaded), tracking mistakes or theft.